MobiusDevelopment/AutoUpdater/AutoUpdater/README.md

 - Support for transparent backgrounds and custom UI elements.

 ## Installation
+The only thing you need to do is open AutoUpdater.sln with Visual Studio and hit F5 to run it.<br>
 No specific installation process required.
 The application runs directly from the executable in the Windows environment.

 ## Configuration